toltalchaos/shop-os/README.md

 # TODO:

-- multiple photo upload
-    - optional URL photo link
+- multiple photo upload (current WIP with optional URL photo link)
 - add background and set colours to other pages
 - add site design options such as branding figures/images
 - add site setting for fonts